 40 English Phrasal Verbs with Meanings

-Phrasal verbs are an essential part of English.
+Phrasal verbs are a very important part of everyday English.

 1. Bring up